Skip to content

 11th September - Hosted by Dr Kriti Joshi (Endocrinology and Diabetes SMO), Karen Bragg (Diabetes CNC, CDE and Nursing team lead), Min Laroiya (Diabetes Dietitian) and a Social Worker from the Queensland Children’s Hospital on their Model of care for The Type 1 Diabetes New Patient Clinic.

-In this session, we will explore the Sydney Children’s Hospital Model of Care, which features an annual clinic designed for established patients.
+25th November - Hosted by the Sydney Children’s Hospital Model of Care team: Phuong Phan (CNC), Justine Cunningham (CNC), Troy Balvet (Dietitian), Smriti Krishnan (Psychologist) on their annual clinic designed for established patients.
 This unique clinic is run by a nurse and dietitian and focuses on addressing specific concerns outside of regular medical reviews.

-We are also interested in hearing from teams who would like to host a session in 2026 and topics you would like to hear about.
-To do so please email rebecca.pedruzzi@thekids.org.au or heather.roby@thekids.org.au
+If you would like to host a session in 2026, please email rebecca.pedruzzi@thekids.org.au or heather.roby@thekids.org.au